 - I am a student and have little money

-- Non-citizens, here on a Student visa do not qualify for tax assistance
+- Non-citizens, here on Student visas do not qualify for tax assistance.

 - I am self-employed